Summer Camp (Summer Program)

 Informal assessments are used to evaluate students’ progress.
 This information, along with regular communication with parents, is used to set individual and group program goals.

-For more information on policies of specific programs or for any questions please contact Eleanor Stewart at 604-444-3773 x111 or eleanor@dsrf.org.
+For more information on policies of specific programs or for any questions please contact Danielle McKinney at 604-444-3773 x109 or danielle@dsrf.org.